 The Marian Resource Centre is a vibrant space in our school that endeavours to create life-long readers.
 The centre times are 07:15 – 16:00, Monday to Thursday and closes at 15h00 on a Friday for parents, students and educators.
 The shelves are filled with fiction and non-fiction books, encyclopaedias and magazines.

 The centre boasts the following areas: Conference Room, Auditorium, Amphitheatre, Primary School Library, High School Library, Picture Book Section, Reference Section, Teacher’s Reference Section, Parental Resources Section, Computer Room and Audio-Visual Room.

 The Grade 4-7 students are taught “Information Skills”.
-Learners are taught how not to plagiarise, use the Dewey Decimal Classification System, work with Metacogs®, design posters and set out a proper bibliography to name a few skills.
-Learners are also encouraged to take out library books during these lessons as the staff at Marist Brothers Linmeyer promotes the concept of “A book in a bag” where students are encouraged to have at least one book in their bag purely for enjoyment purposes.
+Students are taught how not to plagiarise, use the Dewey Decimal Classification System, work with Metacogs®, design posters and set out a proper bibliography to name a few skills.
+Students are also encouraged to take out library books during these lessons as the staff at Marist Brothers Linmeyer promotes the concept of “A book in a bag” where students are encouraged to have at least one book in their bag purely for enjoyment purposes.
 The computers in the Computer Room are all linked to the Internet and are loaded with Educational packages.
-Learners can print their work in black and white or colour if they have opened a personal photocopy account.
-Learners work on the Cami Maths program with their class educators and practise their Cami Maths after school as well.
+Students can print their work in black and white or colour if they have opened a personal photocopy account.
+Students work on the Cami Maths program with their class educators and practise their Cami Maths after school as well.

 High School past exam papers in an electric format are also made available to the students.

 An interactive “Smartboard” is installed in the Audio-Visual Room and the Computer Room.
-Learners take part in interactive lessons; give presentations or participate in film studies here.
+Students take part in interactive lessons; give presentations or participate in film studies here.

 Students are able to search the library catalogue on the Libwin Library System.

 We encourage students to buy their own books by hosting various bookshops during the year including a Catholic bookshop just before the annual First Holy Communion celebration.